What Are Safe Ways to Get High Without Drugs or Alcohol?

 - Potential development of a mental health disorder

 - Long-term addiction struggles

-Although it might seem as if using household items to get high is not as dangerous as using drugs, even first time experiences can result in brain damage.
+Although it might seem like using household items to get high is not as dangerous as using drugs, even first-time experiences can result in brain damage.

 Teen Drug Use Statistics